 "I'm only kissing," Soubi murmured against his lips.
 "This is for balance."

 Ritsuka wasn't sure he believed that.
 But, well, it was true that in their current position -- half twisted towards each other, but with their legs dangling over the edge of the couch -- there was only Soubi's arm at his back to hold them together.

 It didn't need to be so low, though.
 Soubi's fingers brushed the base of his tail and Ritsuka shuddered.
-He mewled.
 This wasn't how it supposed to go!
 This was just like before, Soubi always acting

 and Ritsuka always re